nestoregon/dotfiles/README.md

 dotfiles reset --hard
 ```

-After adding whatever you wanted stash the rest of the changes
+After adding whatever you wanted stash the rest of the changes.
+This is important cuz nothing else will be tracked.

 ```bash
 dotfiles stash